The Unhealthiest Restaurant Meals You Should Never Order

 Worst: Chicken and Shrimp Teriyaki Meal with White Rice

-The traditional Japanese diet is based on whole and lightly processed foods and includes seafood and plant-based protein with a minimum of animal protein, added sugar, and fat.
-But Americanized Japanese food that you grab for lunch may veer from typical Japanese fare, so be cautious.
+The traditional Japanese diet is based on whole and lightly processed foods and also includes some seafood or plant-based protein with minimum use of animal protein, added sugar, and fat.
+However, Americanized Japanese food that you grab for lunch may veer from typical Japanese fare, so be cautious.

 Take teriyaki sauce.
 It's high in sodium.
 The trick is not avoiding teriyaki, it's limiting it.
 That's next to impossible with Sarku Japan's Chicken and Shrimp Teriyaki Meal with white rice because the portions are large, which drives up the calorie, carbohydrate, and sodium levels.
 And, this item provides far more protein than you need in one sitting.